Bankruptcy

 If a Debtor’s bankruptcy case is dismissed prior to the Debtor receiving a discharge, the Department will proceed with all appropriate collections actions regarding all tax debt owed by the debtor.

-The Department typically offsets a taxpayer’s refund to a tax debt from another year.
-However, if the taxpayer is in bankruptcy, the Department may do so only in limited circumstances.
+Yes, if a taxpayer is in bankruptcy, the Department may offset refunds in limited circumstances.
 A tax refund owed for a period prior to the bankruptcy filing may be offset to a debt for a period prior to the bankruptcy.
 Similarly, a refund due for a period after filing bankruptcy may only be offset to debt from a period after the bankruptcy filing.
-When debtors are jointly liable for a tax debt and only one of the debtor’s is in bankruptcy, a refund belonging to the debtor not in bankruptcy can still be offset to the joint tax debt.